cseanburns/systems-librarianship/src/3b-managing-software.md

 ### ``sudo`` syntax

 The `sudo` command is simple to use.
-When necessary, we use `sudo` by pre-pending it to the regular commands that we have already learned.
+When necessary, we use `sudo` by prepending it to the regular commands that we have already learned.
 In our home directories, for example, we don't need to use `sudo` to create a new directory with the `mkdir` command.
 Instead we type something like `mkdir data` to create a new directory/folder called **data**.
 But our regular user doesn't own the files or directories outside our home directory.
-For example, when we downloaded my `bash` scripts to the `/usr/local/bin` directory, we used `sudo` since don't own that directory.
+For example, when we downloaded my `bash` scripts to the `/usr/local/bin` directory, we used `sudo` since we don't own that directory.
 If I want to create a **data** directory in **/usr/local/bin**, then I have to use sudo at the beginning of my command:

 ```